Canada

 Capital gains

 Half of a capital gain constitutes a taxable capital gain, which is included in the corporation's income and taxed at ordinary rates.
+The 2024 federal budget proposes to increase the taxable capital gain to two thirds of a capital gain for dispositions after 24 June 2024.
 Capital losses are deductible, but generally only against capital gains.
 Any excess of allowable capital losses over taxable capital gains in the current year can be carried back three years and carried forward indefinitely, to be applied against net taxable capital gains from those years, except in the case of an acquisition of control.
 No holding period is required.
 Intent is a major factor in determining whether the gain or loss is income or capital in nature.

-Non-resident corporations are subject to CIT on taxable capital gains (50% of capital gains less 50% of capital losses) arising on the disposition of taxable Canadian property.
+Non-resident corporations are subject to CIT on taxable capital gains (50% of capital gains less 50% of capital losses; proposed to increase to two thirds of each for dispositions after 24 June 2024) arising on the disposition of taxable Canadian property.
 Taxable Canadian property of a taxpayer includes, among other things:

 • Real estate situated in Canada.